-- The Pit River Tribe currently owns and manages several properties, including the XL Ranch, approximately 9,700 acres of land, for the preservation of natural and cultural resources and agricultural uses.
-They have also been recommended by the Stewardship Council to receive approximately 1,728 acres of land at the Hat Creek #2/Lake Britton Planning Unit, and approximately 1,826 acres in the Fall River Mills Planning Unit. - The Pit River Tribe has established partnerships with state and federal land agencies, and other local entities on fire management activities, noxious weed management, habitat restoration, trail work, and archaeological restoration. - The Pit River Tribe is a federally-recognized Native American tribe consisting of the original eleven autonomous bands that comprise the "100-mile square" ancestral boundary of the Pit River Nation.
-The Hat Creek planning unit is located entirely within this boundary, and was the ancestral home of the Illmawi and Atsuge Tribal bands.
+- The Pit River Tribe currently owns and manages several properties, including the XL Ranch, approximately 9,700 acres of land, for the preservation of natural and cultural resources and agricultural uses. - The Pit River Tribe has established partnerships with state and federal land agencies, and other local entities on fire management activities, noxious weed management, habitat restoration, trail work, and archaeological restoration. - The Pit River Tribe is a federally-recognized Native American tribe consisting of the original eleven autonomous bands that comprise the "100-mile square" ancestral boundary of the Pit River Nation.
+The Lake Britton and Hat Creek planning units are located entirely within this boundary.
 The Pit River Tribal Council, a sovereign government entity, consists of one member each of the eleven original bands that populated the tribal ancestral homelands. - Through its environmental departments, the Pit River Tribe is actively involved in resource management and educational activities such as noxious weed abatement, road maintenance, forestry management, prescribed range and meadow grazing, and tribal youth educational programs.